-JEWELRY I Credit: 1 (Fine Arts) Grade: 10-12 Course: 5051.R000.Y PEIMS: #03501100 Prerequisite: Art I or Art and Media Communications I
+ART II: JEWELRY I Credit: 1 (Fine Arts) Grade: 10-12

 Students will interpret and organize multiple solutions between natural and man-made jewelry.
 Students will become familiar with different jewelry styles and techniques by expanding on personal themes, applying design skills, and studying and analyzing artwork.
 There may be a cost associated with taking this course.